wangyz1999/resume-web/content/project/badapple-ascii/index.md

 ---
 title: Bad Apple!!
 Played on Structure-based ASCII Art
+subtitle: Recreating the Bad Apple!! video using Structure-based ASCII Art by classifing image patches to symbols
 summary: Recreating the Bad Apple!! video using Structure-based ASCII Art by classifing image patches to symbols
 tags:
 - Computer Vision